concretecms-community-store/community_store/docs/developers/events.md

 - `on_community_store_cart_pre_clear`
 - `on_community_store_cart_post_clear`

-When these events are fired, the event object passed includes the order or product it relates so.
+When these events are fired, the event object passed includes the order or product it relates to.
 In the case of when a product is updated, or duplicated, the event object includes both the before and after products.

 The `on_community_store_order_status_update` event also includes the previous status of the order.

-The community_store_event_examples package includes sample code as to how to subscribe to and use the data from all the events above - https://github.com/concrete5-community-store/community_store_event_example
+The community_store_event_examples package includes sample code as to how to subscribe to and use the data from all the events above - [https://github.com/concrete5-community-store/community_store_event_example](https://github.com/concrete5-community-store/community_store_event_example)

 ### Slack Integration
-To hook into events and send notifications to Slack, try the package: https://github.com/a3020/slife_community_store
+To hook into events and send notifications to Slack, try the package: [https://github.com/a3020/slife_community_store](https://github.com/a3020/slife_community_store)